buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 + a form field (5); and
 + a call to action button (7).

-This pattern, coupled with a clearly considered user flow (which I’ll explore in more detail in [Chapter 4: Getting From A → B](#)), eases the process considerably.
+This pattern, coupled with a clearly considered user flow (which I’ll explore in more detail in ‘Chapter 4: Getting From A → B’ (Coming soon, I hope!)), eases the process considerably.

 ### From Patterns to Pages